There's a Honky Tonk Angel (Who'll Take Me Back In): Charts

 Despite only a thousand copies being sold, "Honky Tonk Angel" did in fact chart in the UK.
-It peaked at #5 on the "Star Breakers" list, which was an officially-published BMRB list of the most popular records in the UK outside of the Top 50.
+It peaked at number five on the "Star Breakers" list, which was an officially-published BMRB list of the most popular records in the UK outside of the Top 50.
 It entered the chart during the final week of September and spent a total of five weeks on the list before the single was ultimately withdrawn.

 Elvis Presley version

 Elvis Presley covered the track in 1975 and first released it on his Promised Land album, however it was released as the B-side of the posthumous single "I Got a Feelin' in My Body": a posthumous single in 1979, which peaked at number 6 on the Hot Country Singles chart.
 Along the way, the song titles on the cover sleeve were reversed accordingly.
 The track was recorded at Stax Records, 15 December 1973.